 Countries Generating Greatest Surpluses from Global Magnets Trade

-Mainland China’s scored the highest surplus in the international trade of magnets in 2021.
+World-leading magnet supplier mainland China’s scored the highest surplus in the international trade of magnets in 2024.
 In turn, this positive cashflow confirms the strong Chinese competitive advantage for this specific product category.

 Countries Incurring Worst Deficits from Global Magnets Trade